Reason why Taylor Swift hasn't performed the Super Bowl half-time show

 In a bid to gain control over her music, she has been rerecording her early albums with the additional title, Taylor’s Version, added to each track.

-With four albums left to re-record, including Speak Now, 1989, and Reputation, as well as new music and a lengthy tour – it’s unlikely Swift will perform at the Super Bowl next year.
+With four albums left to re-record, including Speak Now, 1989, and Reputation, as well as new music and a lengthy tour – her diary is just too booked and busy to squeeze it in anyway.

 However, a source close to TMZ did state that the Love Story singer is still keen to perform during the NFL tournament once she’s complete this project.